Iteration Complexity and Finite-Time Efficiency of Adaptive Sampling Trust-Region Methods for Stochastic Derivative-Free Optimization: Numerical Results

 \section{Numerical Results}

-In this section, we present the results of our evaluation of various simulation optimization solvers on a range of problems sourced from the SimOpt library \citep{eckman2022simopt}.
-The task of evaluating and comparing simulation optimization solvers can be challenging due to numerous sources of uncertainty.
-To ensure fair and accurate evaluations, the SimOpt library includes the implementation of the MRGd2k3a random-number generator, which is used as a common random number for all solvers to ensure efficiency.
+In this section, we evaluate and compare simulation optimization solvers on problems from the SimOpt library \citep{eckman2022simopt}.

-The SimOpt solver library comprises several types of solvers, including direct-search methods such as Nelder-Mead and Random Search, gradient-based methods such as ALOE \citep{jin2021probability} and ADAM \citep{kingma2017adam}, and model-based methods such as STRONG \citep{Chang2013STRONG} and STORM \citep{chen2018storm}.
-The SimOpt problem library consists of optimization problems in which the simulation oracle provides the objective function value at a specific point.
-As a result, we only have limited information regarding the structure of the objective function for most problems in the SimOpt library.
-We emphasize that utilizing stochastic simulation oracles in experimentation is preferred to the deterministic problems with \emph{added} stochastic noise, for the latter leads to highly artificial solution-dependent estimators.
+The SimOpt library includes the MRG32k3a~\citep{LEcuyer2002} pseudorandom-number generator and common random numbers for all solvers to manage uncertainties during search and evaluation and enable efficient comparisons.
+The SimOpt solver library includes various solvers like Nelder-Mead, Random Search, ALOE \citep{jin2021probability}, ADAM \citep{kingma2017adam}, STRONG \citep{Chang2013STRONG}, and STORM \citep{chen2018storm}.
+The SimOpt problem library consists of optimization problems where the simulation oracle provides the objective function value at specific points.
+Due to limited information on the objective function's structure, stochastic simulation oracles are preferred over deterministic problems with \emph{added} stochastic noise, as the latter leads to artificial solution-dependent estimators.
 The evaluation of solvers in the SimOpt library involves two main procedures.
-First, we run $m$ macro-replications for each solver and problem.
-The solver aims to solve the problem during each macro-replication until a pre-defined budget is exhausted.
+First, we run $m$ macroreplications for each solver and problem.
+The solver aims to solve the problem during each macroreplication until a pre-defined budget is exhausted.
 At each solution, $\BFx$, the objective function is estimated by conducting $n$ replications using sample average approximation, which varies depending on the solver used (adaptive solvers use a random sample size $N(\BFx)$).
-Second, we conduct $\ell$ post-replications at the intermediate solutions of each macro-replication to estimate the objective function without optimization bias.
-In our experiments, we test the performance of the solvers using $m=20$ macro-replications and $\ell=200$ post-replications.
+Second, we conduct $\ell$ post-replications at the intermediate solutions of each macroreplication to estimate the objective function without optimization bias.
+In our experiments, we test the performance of the solvers using $m=20$ macroreplications and $\ell=200$ post-replications.